zlikavac32/php-enum-doctrine/README.md

 ```

 Note that on types first usage, all enum elements names are checked against specified column length.
 If a name longer than maximum length is detected, a `\LogicException` is thrown.

+### Custom representation

+By default, name of the enum element is used for it's representation in the database.
+To change that behaviour, override methods `enumToDatabaseValue()` and `databaseValueToEnum()`.

 ## Limitations